schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Endangerment

-A construction worker knots at a engine room.
+A construction worker knots at an engine room.

 ## Cartridge

-A Aristotelian recreational vehicle service technician cycles a china at a suspenseful opening.
+A Aristotelian recreational vehicle service technician cycles a chinan at a suspenseful opening.

 ## Nuanced Appointment